-Shortly after we had relocated to Botswana, a weird green ball appeared in the lemon tree.
+Shortly after we had relocated to the city Gaborone, capital of Botswana, a weird green ball appeared in the lemon tree.

 I stared at it for a while, wondering what it was, when a small, bright yellow bird flew into it, holding a strand of grass in its’ beak.